zizitizi/my-devops-Roadmap/gitlab/S30gitlab2finalsession.md

 in ci/cd we have 2 docker compose file : dockercompose-stg.yml  - dockercompose-prod.yml

-then in gitlan make 2 env with 2 butoon : stg - prod. when developers hit the stg button pipeline related to it with dockercompose-stg.yml runs. when developers hit the prod button  pipeline related to it with dockercompose-prod.yml runs.
+then in gitlab make 2 env with 2 butoon : stg - prod. when developers hit the stg button pipeline related to it with dockercompose-stg.yml runs. when developers hit the prod button  pipeline related to it with dockercompose-prod.yml runs.

 data is persisted there. data have 2 copy one is in self server other is in nfs server.